santobond/ml-on-k8s/README.md

-# ML on Kubernetes — Demo Project
+# ML Model Serving on Kubernetes

-A minimal end-to-end example of deploying a machine learning model on Kubernetes, built as a learning project combining Kubernetes administration with MLOps fundamentals.
+End-to-end ML model deployment on Kubernetes — containerized inference service with health checks, autoscaling-ready architecture, and automated self-healing via Kubernetes Deployments.

 ## What this project demonstrates